-Both your end users and your agents can sign in to your Zendesk using enterprise single sign-on.
-You can configure enterprise SSO only for end users, agents, or for both.
+Both your end users and team members can sign in to your Zendesk using enterprise SSO.
+You can configure enterprise SSO only for end users, team members, or a mix of both.

-The advantage to using enterprise single sign-on is that you have complete control over your users, behind your firewall.
+The advantage of using enterprise SSO is that you have complete control over your users behind your firewall.
 You authenticate your users once, against your own user authentication system, and then grant them access to many other resources both inside and outside of your firewall.
-This also means that your user management is performed outside of your Zendesk, but your corporate user authentication system is still synced with Zendesk.
-So if you add a user account for a new employee, they will have immediate access to your Zendesk, or if you delete a user account that employee will no longer have access to your Zendesk.
+Your user management is performed outside of Zendesk, but your corporate user authentication system is still synced with Zendesk.
+When you add a user account for a new employee, they will have immediate access to Zendesk, or if you delete a user account, that employee will no longer have access to Zendesk.

 By default, the only data that Zendesk stores for each user is their name and email address, but it's possible to sync more user data to Zendesk, like the user's organization.

 You have the option of keeping Zendesk authentication with your enterprise SSO authentication.
-However, whenever SSO is active, users must log in with their SSO authentication.
-If you decide to disable Zendesk authentication, all Zendesk user passwords will be permanently deleted within 24 hours.
+If you decide to turn off Zendesk authentication, all Zendesk user passwords will be permanently deleted within 24 hours.

 If your SSO service is temporarily unavailable, you can still access your Zendesk account.
 See Accessing your Zendesk account when your SSO service is down.

 - JSON Web Token (JWT): Credentials and user information is sent in JSON format encrypted using a Zendesk Shared Secret.
-For information on configuring JWT single sign-on, see Enabling JWT (JSON Web Token) single sign-on.
+For information on configuring JWT SSO, see Enabling JWT single sign-on.

 - Secure Assertion Markup Language (SAML): SAML is supported by many identity provider services, such as Okta, OneLogin, Active Directory, and LDAP.
-For information on configuring SAML single sign-on, see Enabling SAML single sign-on.
+For information on configuring SAML SSO, see Enabling SAML single sign-on.